sobanarshad85/ReactNativeFirebase/README.md

 # ReactNativeFirebase
-This repository gives you a complete login authentication system using firebase. just clone this project. npm install. react-native run-android or react-native run-ios. find your configs from firebase.com. replace them in app.js file where var config is structured. have fun.
+This repository gives you a complete login authentication system using firebase.
+ This login system is properly checked with all kind of error/mistakes in login authenication.
+ Just clone this project.
+ npm install.
+ eact-native run-android or react-native run-ios.
+ Find your configs from firebase.com.
+ Replace them in app.js file where var config is structured.
+ Have fun.